Super Monkey Ball Banana Rumble

 Super Monkey Ball Banana Rumble (Note: Known in Japan as Sūpā Monkī Bōru Banana Ranburu (スーパーモンキーボール バナナランブル)) is a 2024 platformer video game developed by Ryu Ga Gotoku Studio and published by Sega.
 It was released on June 25, 2024, for the Nintendo Switch and received generally favorable reviews from professional critics.

 Gameplay

-Similar to previous games, Banana Rumble consists of controlling one of several playable characters on hazardous stages via tilting the stage, in order to reach the goal within the time limit without falling off the stage.
+Similar to previous games, Banana Rumble consists of controlling one of several playable characters on hazardous stages via tilting the stage, to reach the goal within the time limit without falling off the stage.

 A new move, the Spin Dash, allows the player to gain a burst of speed to perform shortcuts, but the move has a cooldown upon use.
 Multiplayer is supported locally and online with four players, a feature returning from Super Monkey Ball, and in a battle mode where 16 players engage into minigames, both locally and online.

 Features

 The game features 200 new stages, 18 characters, 11 of which are new characters, and 6 of which are paid DLC, and a multiplayer battle mode which features an assortment of items.
 Characters can also be customized, with accessories which can be unlocked through gameplay and paid DLC.
 The villain of the second console game, Dr. Bad-Boon, also makes an appearance as a playable character.